CU-4005/Sahil-s-Repository/README.md

 - serialNumber: string
 - location: string
 - samplingRate: int
-- /WAVES
+- /WAVES (This is a MQTT Topic NOT an attribute, comment this in code)
     - timestamp: datetime
     - amplitude: float
     - period: float
     - waveDirection: float
     - frequency: float
     - fuel: float
-- /WIND
+- /WIND (This is a MQTT Topic NOT an attribute, comment this in code)
     - windSpeed: float
     - windDirection: float
-- /WATER
+- /WATER (This is a MQTT Topic NOT an attribute, comment this in code)
     - waterTemperature: float
     - waterSalinity: float